Rural Internet: In the United States

-The United States Department of Agriculture’s Economic Research Service has provided numerous studies and data on the Internet in rural America.
-One such article from the Agricultural Outlook magazine, Communications & the Internet in Rural America, summarizes internet uses in rural areas of the United States in 2002.
-It indicates, "Internet use by rural and urban households has also increased significantly during the 1990s, so significantly that it has one of the fastest rates of adoption for any household service."
+The United States Department of Agriculture's Economic Research Service has provided numerous studies and data on the Internet in rural America.
+One such article from the Agricultural Outlook magazine, "Communications & the Internet in Rural America", summarizes Internet use in rural areas of the United States in 2002.
+It states that "Internet use by rural and urban households has also increased significantly during the 1990s, so significantly that it has one of the fastest rates of adoption for any household service."

 Another area for inclusion of the Internet is American farming.
 One study reviewed data from 2003 and found that "56 percent of farm operators used the Internet while 31 percent of rural workers used it at their place of work."
-In later years challenges to economical rural telecommunications remain.
+In later years, challenges to economical rural telecommunications remain.
 People in inner city areas are closer together, so the access network to connect them is shorter and cheaper to build and maintain, while rural areas require more equipment per customer.
 However, even with this challenge the demand for services continues to grow.

-In 2011 the Federal Communications Commission (FCC) proposed to use the Universal Service Fund to subsidize rural broadband Internet services.
+In 2011, the Federal Communications Commission (FCC) proposed to use the Universal Service Fund to subsidize rural broadband Internet services.
 In 2019, the FCC estimated that only 73.6% of the rural population had access to broadband services at 25 Mbps in 2017, compared to 98.3% of the population in urban areas.
-However, many studies have contested FCC findings, claiming a greater number of Americans are without access to internet services at sufficient speeds.
-For instance, in 2019 Pew Research Center found that only about two-thirds of rural Americans claimed to have a broadband internet connection at home, and although the gap in mobile technology ownership between rural and urban adults has narrowed, rural adults remain less likely to own these devices.
+However, many studies have contested the FCC findings, claiming a greater number of Americans are without access to Internet services at sufficient speeds.
+For instance, in 2019 the Pew Research Center found that only about two-thirds of rural Americans claimed to have a broadband Internet connection at home, and although the gap in mobile technology ownership between rural and urban adults has narrowed, rural adults remain less likely to own these devices.